DEXX36/Dexx36/README.md

 ### Hi there 👋
 -👀 Dexx here
+-🐍 Analyzing with Python
-- 🔭 Building with Kotlin
+- 📱 Building with Kotlin
-- 🌱 Analyzing with Python
+- ☕ Developing in Javascript
-- 👯 Scrum master - I love guiding teams to successful projects
+- 👯 Scrum master
 - 📫 How to reach me: ogadar@gmail.com